November 20, 2017 Business Resources

 Mistake #2: Going with the cheapest plan—and sacrificing quality.

 Especially in such a time of cost-consciousness around health plans, it can be tempting to focus only on the dollars and cents.
-In fact, according to one industry study, when choosing a group health plan, companies are most concerned about:
+However, according to one industry study:

 Striking the right balance goes far beyond the health plan.
 In the same study, 80 percent of employees said the benefits package affects their decision to remain with a company.
 In another study, 80 percent of companies said they weighed the effects on employee retention when they selected health insurance.

 This is truly a situation in which you often get what you pay for.
 As a benefits administrator, you may decide that the least expensive plan is adequate for your employees’ daily lives.
-But lower-cost group health insurance plans often lack sufficient coverage—or require astronomical copays and coinsurance—for major health concerns.
-That can derail a family’s finances.
+But lower-cost group health insurance plans often lack sufficient coverage—or require astronomical copays and coinsurance—for major health concerns such as a complicated pregnancy, a chronic illness diagnosis or a broken arm.
+These can derail a family’s finances.

 Don’t start your plan comparison with the bottom-line cost.
 Instead, evaluate the benefits of each plan.
 Rank them based on: